Vitaly Peskov

 Vitaly Viktorovich Peskov (Вита́лий Ви́кторович Песко́в, May 12, 1944 – March 12, 2002) was a Russian cartoonist who also worked as an illustrator and an animation director.

-In 2000, Vitaly Peskov was recognized as the best Russian caricaturist of the 20th century (according to the magazine “Faces” (ru: Лица) published in Russia).
-He was a cartoonist of the democratic trend and did not serve the Soviet Communist authorities.
-As a result, he was summoned to the KGB, he did not publish personal books of his works and had no personal exhibitions.
+In 2000, Vitaly Peskov was recognized as the best Russian caricaturist of the 20th century (according to the Russian magazine “Faces” (ru: Лица)).
+He was a cartoonist of the democratic trend and did not serve the Soviet communist authorities.
+As a result, he was summoned to the KGB, did not publish personal books of his works and had no personal exhibitions.

-In all, Peskov authored about 15,000 cartoons.
+Peskov authored a total of about 15,000 cartoons.
 His first cartoon was published in Smena in 1967, after which he was invited to the Literaturnaya Gazeta.
 In the following years, he worked for a variety of other publications.
-However, Peskov's cartoons never had an official support by the Soviet authorities, and unlike with other well-known artists, no exhibition of Peskov's works had ever been organized during his life.
+However, Peskov's cartoons never had any official support by the Soviet authorities, and unlike other well-known Soviet artists, no exhibition of his work had ever been organized during his life.

-Vitaly Peskov, during his lifetime, issued copyright for his works to his wife Irina Korshikova.
-She later wrote in her memoirs: he was afraid that outsiders (KGB) would get his drawings and wrote powers of attorney for his wife.
+During his lifetime, Vitaly Peskov issued copyright for his works to his wife, Irina Korshikova.
+She later wrote in her memoirs that he did this because he was afraid that the KGB would take away his drawings.

 After Peskov's death in 2002, his apartment was looted.

-Official structures of Russia began to pursue Vitaly Peskov's family, and his drawings, including political cartoons as his widow considers, were destroyed.
-And his wife Irina Korshikova with her son Viktor Korshikov (1983-2006) received numerous threats and emigrated to the United States soon after.
+Official structures of Russia began to pursue Vitaly Peskov's family and his drawings (including political cartoons as his widow considers) were destroyed.
+Also, Irina (along with her son, Viktor Korshikov (1983–2006) received numerous threats and emigrated to the United States soon after.

 One month after Peskov's death, an exhibition of three hundred cartoons was organized by Leonid Tishkov in his private gallery in Moscow.
 The questions of how Tishkov got a hold of the stolen cartoons and where the remaining drawings and other property are was never answered.
 Leonid Tishkov is the younger brother of a Communist and a high-ranking official Valery Tishkov.